esfand/printit/Monad.md

 # The Marvels of Monads#

-If the word "continuation" causes eyes to glaze over, then the word "monad" induces mental paralysis.
-Perhaps, this is why some have begun inventing more benign names for monads.

-These days, monads are the celebrities of programming language theory.
-They gloss the cover of blogs and have been compared to everything from boxes of fruit to love affairs.
-Nerds everywhere are exclaiming that the experience of understanding monads causes a pleasantly painful mental sensation.

 Like continuations, monads are simpler than they sound and are very useful in many situations.
 In fact, programmers write code in a variety of languages that implicitly use common monads without even breaking a sweat.

 With all of the attention that monads get, why am I writing yet another explanation of monads?
-Not to compare them to some everyday occurrence or to chronicle my journey to understanding.
 I explain monads because I need monads.
 They elegantly solve programming problems in a number of languages and contexts.